-Michael Sobbell (co-chair), Owner/Founder AotS
+Michael Sobbell (co-chair), CEO / Founder AotS

 Mike is the owner and founder of “Autism on the Seas”.
 He started this unique travel agency in 2006 and together with his vast cruising experience onboard cruise ships, studies in sociology and psychology, and his efforts in bringing developmental disability accommodation expertise to fruition, he has formed the most dynamic vacationing experience for families and adults with special needs.
 Within the second year after forming AotS, Mike was elected to the Royal Caribbean Cruise Line Inside Sales Advisory Board, an honor highlighted by the fact that only 20 agency owners of over 5000 across the United States were elected.
 “Autism on the Seas” has also been used by Royal Caribbean International to train other travel agents on Niche cruising.
 Mike has been successful in attaining many Special Needs Travel accommodations onboard cruise ships since beginning the agency, and he continues to advocate for the Special Needs Community working with and consulting for the major cruise lines, and resort suppliers.
 With Mike’s earlier background in Quality Assurance Standards compliance, the strides made by Autism on the Seas within the cruising industry, together with Royal Caribbean’s efforts and forward thinking initiatives he engineered the industry’s first Autism Friendly Standard and Certification Process in 2014.

 Dr. Rachel Potter (co-chair), Director of the Graduate Teacher Education Program for Mary Baldwin College